sarnold/meta-small-arm-extra/README.rst

-This work should also support cubox-i (pro), wandboard, and udoo imx6 machines with minor changes; there are new/updated packages for etnaviv accelerated 2D/3D graphics and most of the build tweaks are currently captured in the local.conf.boundary example.
+This work should also support cubox-i (pro), wandboard, and udoo imx6 machines with minor changes; there are new/updated packages for etnaviv accelerated 2D/3D graphics and most of the build tweaks are currently captured in the local.conf.boundary/cubox examples.

+.. note:: For new branches (eg, thud or newer) use BBMASK as needed (see
+          the example local.conf files).

 See the `LinuxOnArm`_ wiki pages for `sabrelite`_ (the most similar to nitrogen6x wrt to u-boot flash config) and `wandboard`_ for more details.